-If your home is currently listed, or was previously listed in the last six months you may experience trouble refinancing your mortgage.
+If your home is currently listed for sale, or was previously listed in the past six months, you may experience some trouble when refinancing your mortgage.

-If you do hit dire straits, there’s likely a lender out there willing to refinance your current loan, but it will likely be at a premium.
-If you must refinance, ask your bank, lender, or mortgage broker to grant an exception to get the deal done.
+Assuming you do hit dire straits, there’s probably a lender out there willing to refinance your current loan, but it will likely be at a premium.

 Alternatively, you may just need to wait it out.
 Once the home is de-listed, there may be a waiting period of six months before you can get financing.
 Just know that during that time, home prices could fall even more, denting your chances of securing financing.